karlkeefer/pngr/README.md

 ## Quick Start
 1) `sudo docker-compose up`
 2) Visit https://localhost (and approve the self-signed cert)
-3) Make changes to either golang or react code, and watch the app rebuild itself!
+3) Make changes to either golang or react code, and enjoy hot-reload goodness!

 ## Production Builds
 *Warning: this code is pre-alpha quality!
 Run in production at your own risk*